kosi-libs/Kodein/README2.md

 OnReady callbacks
 -----------------

 You can define callbacks to be called once the kodein instance is ready and all bindings are defined.
-This can be usefull to do some "starting" jobs.
+This can be useful to do some "starting" jobs.

 ```kotlin
 val appModule = Kodein.Module {